 In a situation where there are more expressed "strong preferences" for one of the geographical areas than there are training contracts available, the highest ranked candidates will have their preferences met first and other candidates will be allocated to the remaining geographical area.
 Thus, although a candidate's preferences will be taken into account, all applicants must be willing to be based in any one of the three NHS partner trusts, to undertake placements in the geographical area covered by the trust and to be registered with either university.
 If you decline the NHS Home Trust you are offered, you will be declining your position on the programme.

 A number of less highly ranked but acceptable candidates will be placed on a reserve list.
 Any remaining vacant programme places will be filled by working down the reserve list in order, regardless of any stated location preferences.

-Feedback will only be given to candidates selected for interview who are unsuccessful and only on completion of the selection process.
+Feedback will be given to all candidates selected for interview but only on completion of the selection process.

 The overall purpose and philosophy of the programme meets the changing clinical, organisational and training needs of the NHS through:

 The developmental structure of the programme can be summarised as "from the individual, through groups to society".
 In other words the course begins with a focus on working with individuals, progresses to working with groups and families, and finally focuses on working at the societal level with systems and organisations.
 This developmental trajectory is complemented by the acquisition of research skills and an emphasis on taking an evidence-based approach to clinical practice.
 In clinical psychology, theory and practice cannot be divorced from each other.
 At the heart of the programme is a holistic view of clinical work based on the integration of theory and practice and the seamless interweaving of clinical and research skills.